Solar tracker: Vertical

-The axis of rotation for vertical single axis trackers is vertical with respect to the ground.
-These trackers rotate from East to West over the course of the day.
-Such trackers are more effective at high latitudes than are horizontal axis trackers.
+The axis of rotation for vertical single-axis trackers is vertical with respect to the ground.
+These trackers rotate from east to west over the course of the day.
+Such trackers are more effective at high latitudes than horizontal single-axis trackers are.
 Field layouts must consider shading to avoid unnecessary energy losses and to optimize land use.
-Also optimization for dense packing is limited due to the nature of the shading over the course of a year.
-Vertical single axis trackers typically have the face of the module oriented at an angle with respect to the axis of rotation.
+Also, optimization for dense packing is limited due to the nature of the shading over the course of a year.
+Vertical single-axis trackers typically have the face of the module oriented at an angle with respect to the axis of rotation.
 As a module tracks, it sweeps a cone that is rotationally symmetric around the axis of rotation.